Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 The role of suppliers in recalls.

-Only high-quality suppliers lay the foundation for top products.
-Just like transparent traceability.
-Our five tips reveal how you can keep an eye on both.
+Only high-quality suppliers can ensure top products.
+Just as important is transparent traceability.
+Our five tips show you how to keep both in focus.

 What criteria are used to evaluate a supplier?

-Suppliers are evaluated on the basis of various qualitative and quantitative criteria that a company defines in advance.
+Supplier evaluation is based on a mix of qualitative and quantitative criteria that a company defines in advance.

-Purchasing criteria include questions on costs and are often used by companies with low profit margins.
+Procurement criteria focus on cost and are often applied by companies operating with low profit margins.

 • Purchase price

-• Contracts that include the framework conditions for cooperation
+• Contracts covering the framework conditions of collaboration

 Quality

-For many companies, quality is the most important factor when evaluating suppliers.
-After all, materials and services of the appropriate quality are required in order to manufacture high-quality products.
+For many companies, quality is the most important factor in evaluating suppliers.
+To manufacture high-quality products, materials and services must also meet the required quality standards.

 • Certifications